 Day Three – Weaving around the wool towns

 Today you visit the ‘Wool Town’ of Hadleigh, an ancient town whose buildings give evidence to its past prosperity.
 The rows of half-timbered houses dropping down the hillside to Kersey ford provide a splendid scene as well as the opportunity for a lunchtime pint.
-You spend the night in Long Melford, famous the world over for its historic long street and jumble of Tudor houses.
+You spend the night in Long Melford, famous the world over for its historic long street and jumble of Tudor houses as well as its two find stately homes – Melford Hall and Kentwell Hall.

 Day Four – Bury beautiful indeed

-Drop in to wonderful Ickworth House on the way to Bury St Edmunds an ancient market town, full of history and old Suffolk charm.
-Here you can walk through the massive stone gateway to the ruined abbey flanked by beautiful gardens.
-The cathedral with its recently restored tower is nothing but impressive.
-There’s a twice weekly market and a chance for a drink at The Nutshell, the smallest pub in Britain.
+Drop in to take a look at Ickworth House – a rather eccentric rotunda set in wonderful parkland and gardens.
+Bury St Edmunds, an ancient market town, full of history and old Suffolk charm awaits, offering museums, gardens and a cathedral to visit as well as a great array of shops and modern arcades.
+Walk through the massive stone gateway to the ruined abbey flanked by the beautiful Abbey Gardens – now celebrating 1000 years since the Abbey’s foundation.
+The cathedral with its millennium tower is nothing but impressive, but the Theatre Royal – a rare Regency gem – is a must too.
+There’s a twice weekly market and a chance for a drink at The Nutshell, the smallest pub in Britain – or what about a Greene King brewery tour?

 Mileage: Rec20 Min 17 Max 29